Provizanta/ansible-role-podman/README.md

 These variables can be specified:

-    podman_policy:          # dict, YAML to be converted to policy.json content
+    podman_policy:          # dict, YAML to be converted to 'policy.json' file content
     podman_storage:         # dict, YAML imitating INI like 'storage.conf' file
+    podman_seccomp:         # dict, YAML to be converted to 'seccomp.json' file content

 Dependencies
 ------------